Ma Pyit-Nwe: Aftermath

+An illustration from Rachathirat, 1946 printed edition by an unknown Thai artist.
+Ma Pyit-Nwe, who will be executed soon, gave his sword to King Razadarit after the battle of Myaungmya.
+According to Rachathirat, a Thai version of Razadarit Ayedawbon, The king had ordered Lagun Ein to test his newly royal sword in front of him.

 After the battle, as he had promised to Pyit-Nwe, Razadarit spared Laukpya's life and sent him to Dagon.
 Next, the king asked Pyit-Nwe to join his service.
 But the commander still had not come to terms that his side had lost.
 He not only refused the offer but also reminded Razadarit that had his sword not jammed, the king would have been cut down on the spot, and that the king would from now on remember who gave him the scar on the royal forehead every time he looked in the mirror.

 Razadarit ignored the insult, and asked him to reconsider.
 He even allowed Pyit-Nwe to show off his swordsmanship.
 After Pyit-Nwe's swords play, in which he cut down sheets of iron and stacks of rocks with his sword, the king complimented the commander's skills, and again asked him to join the service.
 Pyit-Nwe again refused, and asked to be executed instead.
 Taken aback, Razadarit reluctantly ordered Pyit-Nwe's execution.

 The fall of Myaungmya was a major turning point in the war.
 Razadarit's forces swept through the entire province in the next few weeks, taking Khebaung (north of modern Hinthada) by the end of March 1390, and after a period of regrouping, Gu-Htut (present-day Myan-Aung) and nearby Ahlwe inside Ava territory.
 Historian Arthur Purves Phayre called Myaungmya's decision to engage Hanthawaddy forces in an open battle a mistake, as Myaungmya becoming "too venturesome after success".